hikotei/2025-trafo-seminar/README.md

-# Mathematical Perspectives on Transformers: Replications and Explorations 🔬
+# A Mathematical Perspective on Transformers: Replication and Exploration

 ## 📌 Overview